XuJiandong/docs-bank/rc_lock.md

 bounds (8 bytes)
 pubkey hash (20 bytes)
 ```

-It firstly encodes message, signature, pubkey hash into heximal string suggested by [Ideas on chained locks](https://talk.nervos.org/t/ideas-on-chained-locks/5887).
+It first encodes message, signature, pubkey hash into hex string suggested by [Ideas on chained locks](https://talk.nervos.org/t/ideas-on-chained-locks/5887).
 They are passed in as arguments in [ckb_exec](https://github.com/nervosnetwork/rfcs/pull/237/files).
 The final return code is the same as ckb_exec.

-* 0xFE (dynamic liking), the preimage's memory layout is the following:
+* 0xFE (dynamic linking), the preimage's memory layout is the following:
 ```
 dynamic library code hash (32 bytes) dynamic library hash type (1 bytes) pubkey hash （20 bytes)
 ```
-It loads the dynamic liking library by "code hash/hash type" and gets the entry function of [validate_signature](https://talk.nervos.org/t/rfc-swappable-signature-verification-protocol-spec/4802).
+It loads the dynamic linking library by "code hash/hash type" and gets the entry function of [validate_signature](https://talk.nervos.org/t/rfc-swappable-signature-verification-protocol-spec/4802).
 Then it calls the entry function to validate message and signature.
-The returned "identity" from entry function is compared with blake160 hash of pubkey.
+The "identity" returned from entry function is compared with blake160 hash of pubkey.
 If they are same, then the validation succeeds.

 ## Examples